“Driving all that far for a giant sandbox? Meh,” we thought at first.

 And boy, were we glad to have made this trip!!!

-Great Sand Dunes National Park is nestled in the San Luis Valley at the very base of the picturesque Sangre de Cristo Mountains in southern Colorado.
-The park boasts the tallest dunes in North America!
+Boasting the tallest dunes in North America, Great Sand Dunes National Park is nestled in the San Luis Valley at the very base of the picturesque Sangre de Cristo Mountains in southern Colorado.

 If you just want to see the majestic dunes towering up to an impressive 750 feet and extending for miles, you can stop by at any time.
 The setting is unique, the dunes are simply stunning, and the contrast between the tall dunes and snowcapped mountain peaks guarantees some pretty amazing views.